Career in Oral and Maxillofacial Surgery in India 2024-25: Admission, Course, Career, Jobs & Salary

 >Hydrologist

 Jaw surgery is generally safe when done by an experienced oral and maxillofacial surgeon, often collaborating with an orthodontist.
-Risks of surgery may include Blood loss, Infection.
+Risks of surgery may include Blood loss and infection.

 What is the salary of an Oral and Maxillofacial Surgeon in India?